 Here is the section you all wanted to see!
 If you are a chess parent reading the previous section you now hate me because I gave you a bunch of boring words about chess, but you will now love me for this section because I’m giving you options and resources to use!
 If you are an aspiring chess player you might have read the last section and said “ok boring old guy who writes a lot, just tell me what I need to do to improve!”, well this section is for you!

-Learn How to Play Chess – Free Workbook by Chris Felix
+The Chess Primer – Free Self-Learning Workbook by Chris Felix

 Chess books, especially tactics books are extremely good for aspiring chess players to go through.
 They teach and train many important skills in a variety of areas.
 Here are some of the top books I recommend: